-This insurance covers drivers, a policyholder’s children, members of his or her household, and any passengers who are uninsured under other policies.
-Injured passengers riding in your vehicle who carry their own PIP receive payment under their policies.
-If you're injured while riding in someone else’s vehicle, you'll claim coverage for your injuries under your PIP.
+In addition to the named insured, the policy also covers the policyholder’s children, members of his or her household, and any passengers who are uninsured under other policies.
+If you're injured while riding in someone else’s vehicle, you'll claim coverage for your injuries under your own PIP.

 Property Damage Liability (PDL) Insurance